Stunning mosaics from Roman-era Thessaloniki are being displayed as a digital exclusive by the Archaeological Museum of Thessaloniki.

-The pebbles used in the mosaic are in their original colors, which are perfect for depicting the vivid, bright hues which are usually associated with summer.
-The pebbles provide the figure with a brown-gold skin tone, perhaps in the spirit of a Summer tan.
+The pebbles used in the mosaic are in their original colors, which are perfect for depicting the vivid, bright hues usually associated with summer.
+The pebbles provide the figure with a brown-gold skin tone perhaps in the spirit of a Summer tan.

 Although a singular cultural artifact is cause for celebration, this discovery is particularly special as a total of five mosaics were discovered at once.